fumofumiz/tccm-homeworks2025/project2a/INSTALL.md

 REQUIREMENTS

 To compile the program correctly the library BLAS is required.
+On CINECA it is sufficient to use the following command

+module load netlib-lapack/3.9.1--gcc--10.2.0

 INSTALLATION